LeonKraim/Furi-Custom-Music-Mod/README.md

    STATE:Law_Path.Law_Path01

-## Notes
+## The Words in the Pack Maker

-- The mod reads the pack when the game starts.
+- Trigger.
+It is one moment in the fight.
-  If you change a pack, build it again and copy it again.
+  Examples: the start of the fight, a phase change, an attack sound.
-- One pack is for one boss fight.
+- Cue.
+It is one part of your song.
-  Make one pack for each boss.
+- Pack.
+It is the folder with all the cues of one boss fight.

 # Install the Furi Dynamic Music Mod